martinbuberl/martinbuberl.github.io/README.md

 bundle exec jekyll serve
 ```

-To preview the site with drafts, enable the `--drafts` switch `bundle exec jekyll serve --drafts`.
+Enable the `--drafts` switch to preview the site with drafts `bundle exec jekyll serve --drafts`.

 Then, load [http://localhost:4000/](http://localhost:4000/) in your browser.